 In summary, Gymnasium = naturally, lean, toned muscles for men and women.
 More importantly, Gymnasium = awe-inspiring, universal athletic ability and a bulletproof body for humans!

 Do you do cardio?

-There is growing awareness outside of athletic circles that “cardio” can be trained without an elliptical machine and a screen, or a spin instructor (whaa!?), but a lot of people still haven’t experienced it.
+Every session.
+There is growing awareness that “cardio” can be trained without an elliptical machine and a screen, or a spin instructor (whaa!?), but a lot of people still haven’t experienced it.
 All of our workouts have cardio; we’ll have you breathing harder than a rat on wheel!
 We prefer to call it by the physical ability (not your body’s reaction to it): Stamina/Endurance.